cloverdx/cloverdx-server-docker/README.md

 # Kubernetes

 You can deploy CloverDX Server to Kubernetes.
-There are examples of deployment of a standalone server and a 3-node cluster in [examples/kubernetes](examples/kubernetes)
+There are examples of deployment of a standalone CloverDX Server and a 3-node CloverDX Cluster in [examples/kubernetes](examples/kubernetes)